Check out links to a collection of my other Remembrance-related posts here.

 Eaton's, November 12, 1918, Manitoba Free Press

-Many businesses, in anticipation of the announcement, already decided not to open that day (it was a Monday).
-One of the largest was Eaton's, the company lost 320 men in the hostilities.
+In anticipation of the announcement many businesses already announced they would not open that day, it was a Monday.
+One of the largest to remain closed was Eaton's which lost 320 employees in the war.

-Some businesses, including the Free Press and Eaton's, had employees decorate the exterior of their buildings in bunting and flags in the wee hours of the morning.
+Some businesses, including the Free Press and Eaton's, had employees decorate the exterior of their buildings with bunting and flags in the wee hours of the morning.

 Portage and Main, November 12, 1918, Winnipeg Tribune